 Revamp Your Marketing & Sales Emails

 What happens when a client or customer fills out a form on your site, or asks to get in touch?
-Do they receive an automated email with pertinent and helpful info?
-If so, when was the last time you took a look at it?
+Do they receive an automated introduction email with pertinent and helpful info about your services?
+If so, when was the last time you took a look at the introduction template?

 Whatever strategy you choose, you need a process (make sure it's written down and clear to all employees):